Contact Us Today (864) 598-9172

 About the Author

-Benjamin Stevens
+J. Benjamin Stevens

 Mr. Stevens is an experienced family law attorney with a state-wide practice focused on high-asset divorce, child custody, and other complex matters.
 Aggressive, creative, and compassionate are words his colleagues and clients freely use to describe him as a family law attorney.